DC-DiT: Adaptive Compute and Elastic Inference for Visual Generation via Dynamic Chunking: Experiments and Results

 \subsection{Experimental setup}

-We evaluate on class-conditional ImageNet $256{\times}256$ generation and report FID-50K and Inception Score (IS) as our primary generation quality metrics.
-We use the same diffusion formulation as standard DiT~\cite{peebles2023scalablediffusionmodelstransformers}: a linear noise schedule with 1000 diffusion steps during training, and DDPM sampling with 250 steps during evaluation.
+For our primary experiments on class-conditional ImageNet generation, we report FID-50K as our generation quality metrics.
+We use the same diffusion formulation as standard DiT~\cite{peebles2023scalablediffusionmodelstransformers}: a linear noise schedule with 1000 diffusion steps during training, and DDPM sampling with 250 steps.
 All models operate in the latent space of a pretrained Stable Diffusion VAE encoder~\cite{Rombach_2022_CVPR}, with class conditioning via adaLN-Zero.